-Neural systems have functionally important features on a wide range of spatial and temporal scales: from spine morphology to system connectivity, and from receptor kinetics over a period of milliseconds to permanent morphological changes.
-Building an artificial system which encompasses all, or even some part, of this range involves constructing a path through the space of possible models that connects structure at the smallest scale present to that at the largest scale via all the intermediate levels (Kotter et al., 2002; Borg-Graham, 1999).
+Neural systems have functionally important features on a wide range of spatial and temporal scales from spine morphology to system connectivity, and from receptor kinetics over a period of milliseconds to permanent morphological changes.
+Building an artificial system which encompasses all, or even some part, of this range involves constructing a path through the space of possible models which connects structure at the smallest scale present to that at the largest scale via all the intermediate levels (Kötter et al., 2002; Borg-Graham, 1999).
 In some respects, this can be likened to solving a differential equation where constraints, or boundary conditions, are imposed on the solution at both ends of the domain.
 The historical development of numerical methods for solving differential equations can therefore be used to frame corresponding ideas about how to tackle multi-level modeling problems.

-Neither Top-down Nor Bottom-up
+2.1 Neither top-down nor bottom-up

 One of the earliest and simplest approaches to solving two-point boundary value problems is known as the "shooting" method.
-It takes the known conditions at one end, guesses any unknown quantities that are needed,
+It takes the known conditions at one end, guesses any unknown quantities that are needed, and propagates the solution across the domain to the other end.

-Fig. 1.
-Component-based single cell models.
-The components on the left are used for stimulation, either by imposing a transient conductance change on the membrane (A, B, and C) or by sending a train of events to a population of synapses (D and E).
-The right-most component shows the membrane potential of the cell.
-All figures are generated directly from the software and appear much as they do through the user interface.
-A. Simple integrate-and-fire cell with a leaky integrator compartment and a spike generator which fires an event whenever the cell exceeds a threshold.
-The spike generator reads the potential of the cell and causes the potential to be reset when it fires an event (link going back to the "reset" port on the integrator compartment).
-B. As case A, but with the addition of two spike response functions that are triggered by events from and propagates the solution across the domain to the other end.
 In general, the resulting path will not meet the desired boundary conditions, so the initial guesses are modified and the process is repeated.
 If the equations are well-behaved such that the point at which the path meets the far end varies systematically with the initial guesses, then the right solution can eventually be found by judicious adjustment of the initial guesses.
-Both the bottom-up (working up from biophysics) and top-down (working down form behavior) methodologies of computational neuroscience analogous to shooting methods. are Unfortunately, it is a well-established result of numerical analysis that shooting is only a successful strategy for relatively simple systems comprising no more than a few nicelybehaved equations.
-Therefore it is unsurprising that these methods are very difficult to apply successfully in neuroscience, where the boundary conditions are complicated and the integrative behavior even between adjacent levels rarely obeys simple rules.
+Both the bottom-up (working up from biophysics) and top-down (working down form behavior) methodologies of computational neuroscience are analogous to shooting methods.
+Unfortunately, it is a well established result of numerical analysis that shooting is only a successful strategy for relatively simple systems comprising no more than a few, nicely-behaved, equations.
+It is therefore unsurprising that these methods are very difficult to apply successfully in neuroscience, where the boundary conditions are complicated and the integrative behavior even between adjacent levels rarely obeys simple rules.
 Fortunately, the differential equation literature contains many methods that have been developed to work in more complex environments.
-These form the basis of much day-to-day numerical work in theoretical physics (e.g., Eggleton, 1971; Lattanzio et al., 1997) and suggest that analogous methods may prove useful in neuroinformatics.
+These form the basis of much day-to-day numerical work in theoretical physics (e.g., Eggleton (1971); Lattanzio et al. (1997)) and suggest that analogous methods may prove useful in neuroinformatics.